-Laptop computers may be used only to take notes during class.
+During our class times, laptop computers may be used only to take notes or for completing in-class assignments.
 Please do not use your laptop to view non-class related content or do work not for this class.
 Those who do not adhere to this rule will lose laptop privileges.

-There will be no twittering, texting, phone ringing, or any other use of cells phones in our classroom during class time.
+There will be no twittering, texting, phone ringing, or any other use of cell phones in our classroom during class time.
 Please be courteous to your instructor and classmates; it is extremely distracting to others when people are using their phones, including "discreet" texting under the desk.
 Those who are unable to resist using their phones during class will be asked to leave.